Skip to Content

 Need A Place To Stay In Dallas?

-We actually didn’t stay in the city centre in Dallas, but stayed at the DFW airport in Irving because our flight arrived quite late at night.
-We stayed at Hyatt Place DFW – and it was perfectly convenient for what we needed!
+I didn’t actually stay in the city centre in Dallas, but stayed at the DFW airport in Irving because my flight arrived quite late at night.
+I stayed at Hyatt Place DFW – and it was perfectly convenient for what I needed!

-For the rest of our stay we booked the Homewood Suites in Fort Worth.
+For the rest of my stay I booked the Homewood Suites in Fort Worth.
 But, if you’re interested in staying in Dallas, here are a few recommendations that I found.

 A very reasonably priced place to stay in Dallas is the Homewood Suites Downtown (with breakfast included!).
 I always love staying at Homewood Suites because they also have a kitchen in case I don’t want to eat out one night.
 Plus they also tend to be a bit larger in space.
 See room rates & availability, on Booking.com.